- ACRONYMS

 - PREVALENCE

 - OSA is believed to affect approximately 25% of U.S. adults.
-Men are twice as likely as women to have OSA, and the incidence increases with age.
-In one study of US adults aged 30 - 70 years, 17% of women and 34% of men had mild OSA.
-Moderate or severe OSA was present in 5.6% of women and 13% of men.
-Studies in older adults (≥ 50 years) have shown an overall prevalence of up to 60% with moderate to severe OSA being present in up to 40% of these patients.
+Men are affected twice as much as women, and the incidence increases with age.
+In a study of U.S. adults aged 30 - 70, 17% of women and 34% of men had mild OSA, while moderate or severe OSA was present in 5.6% and 13%, respectively.
+Studies in older adults (≥ 50 years) have shown an overall prevalence of up to 60%, with moderate to severe OSA affecting up to 40% of these patients.

-- OSA is primarily seen in overweight individuals, but it does occur in normal weight people.
-In one study, the prevalence of OSA among patients aged 30 - 49 years with a BMI < 25 was 7% among men and 1.4% among women.
+- OSA is primarily seen in overweight individuals, but it does occur in normal-weight people.
+In one study, the prevalence of OSA among patients aged 30 - 49 years with a BMI < 25 was 7% in men and 1.4% in women.
 [1,2]

 - RISK FACTORS

-- Obesity or overweight - by far, the most important risk factor for OSA.
-OSA is present in up to 40% of people with BMI ≥ 30.
+- Obesity or overweight - by far, the most important risk factor.
+OSA is present in up to 40% of people with a BMI ≥ 30.

 - Male sex - men are affected twice as much as women